 Fast and accurate limb darkened light curves using starry.

-Common reparameterizations for exoplanet-specific parameters like limb darkening.
+Common reparameterizations for exoplanet-specific parameters like limb darkening and eccentricity.

 And many others!

 All of these functions and distributions include methods for efficiently calculating their gradients so that they can be used with gradient-based inference methods like Hamiltonian Monte Carlo, No U-Turns Sampling, and variational inference.
 These methods tend to be more robust than the methods more commonly used in astronomy (like ensemble samplers and nested sampling) especially when the model has more than a few parameters.
 For many exoplanet applications, exoplanet (the code) can improve the typical performance by orders of magnitude.